 About the Program

 The minor in Hebrew introduces students to the language, peoples, cultures, and histories of the modern Hebrew-speaking world.
 The minor develops the student's command of reading, writing, speaking, and comprehension in the Hebrew language and may complement the student's intended major study.

-Students wishing to major in Hebrew should see the major requirements in Near Eastern Languages and Literatures.
+Students wishing to major in Hebrew should see the major requirements in the Middle Eastern Languages and Cultures major.

 Declaring the Minor

-Other Majors and Minors offered by the Department of Near Eastern Studies
+Other Majors and Minors offered by the Middle Eastern Languages and Cultures (MELC) Department